homeymusic/mami.codi.R/README.md

-MaMi.CoDi: A Spatiotemporal Periodicity Model of Consonance Perception
+MaMi.CoDi: A Quantum Model of Consonance Perception at the Heisenberg Uncertainty Limit
 ================

 ## How MaMi.CoDi Works